On the existence of strong proof complexity generators: Introduction

 \item Nisan-Wigderson generators, structural complexity, $\np$ search problems, Kolmogorov complexity, learning theory,

-\item pseudo-randomness, one-way functions, indistinguishability obfuscation,
+\item pseudo-randomness, one-way functions, indistinguishability obfuscation.

 \end{itemize} A more detailed presentation of key points of the theory and of the necessary background requires a text of a book-length but the interested reader may look at \cite[Sec.19.4-6]{prf} (or at older \cite[Chpts.29-30]{k2}) for an overview and further references.
-The introduction to Razborov's \cite{Raz03} is an interesting presentation of his ideas about the topic (including a formulation of a conjecture that stimulated some of my own work) and I regret that he did not continue in this research as it would undoubtedly make the theory richer.
+The introduction to Razborov's \cite{Raz03} is an interesting presentation of his ideas about the topic (including a formulation of a conjecture that stimulated some of my own work).

-Be as it may, the theory as it is now grew out of the motivation for the formulas in \cite{Kra-wphp}: a logic question about the provability of the dual weak PHP principle (dWPHP) for p-time functions in a weak bounded arithmetic theory $S^1_2$, cf. \cite[Problem 7.7]{Kra-wphp}.
+Be it as it may, the theory as it is now grew out of the motivation for the formulas in \cite{Kra-wphp}: a logic question about the provability of the dual weak PHP principle (dWPHP) for p-time functions in a weak bounded arithmetic theory $S^1_2$, cf. \cite[Problem 7.7]{Kra-wphp}.
 The $\mbox{dWPHP}(f)$ says that function $f$ does not map any interval $[0,a]$ onto $[0,2a]$ (the term $2a$ can be altered to various other values, e.g. to $a^2$ etc., without changing the logical strength of the principle over $S^1_2$).
 Denote the theory resulting from adding to $S^1_2$ all instances of $\mbox{dWPHP}(f)$ for all (suitably defined) p-time functions $f$ by $\bt$.
 The problem (cf. \cite[Problem 7.7]{Kra-wphp}) is: \begin{itemize} \item {\em Is $\bt$ equal to $S^1_2$?
 If not, is it at least $\Sigma^b_1$-conservative over it? } \end{itemize}